fujitsu/fujitsu-ansible-irmc-integration/roles/win_dsnap/README.md

 1. Access <https://support.ts.fujitsu.com/>.
 2. Press "Select a new Product" button.
 3. Select "Serial-ident number", enter the serial number of your PRIMERGY and press the "Continue" button.
-4. Select your Windows Server OS in "Selected operating system"
+4. Select your Windows Server OS in "Selected operating system".
-5. Display "Applications tab > Server Management Software > ServerView - ServerView Suite CDs/DVDs/ISO-Images"
+5. Display "Applications tab > Server Management Software > ServerView - ServerView Suite CDs/DVDs/ISO-Images".
 6. Download the zip file of "ServerView Management and Serviceability DVD" containing the ISO file.

-Please unzip the downloaded zip file and place `SVSxx.xx.xx.xx.iso` on your Ansible server.
+Please unzip the downloaded zip file and place `SVSxx.xx.xx.xx.iso` on your Ansible control node.
-You can also extract `dsnap.exe` from `SVSxx.xx.xx.xx.iso` in advance and place it on your Ansible server to reduce execution time.
+You can also extract `dsnap.exe` from `SVSxx.xx.xx.xx.iso` in advance and place it on your Ansible control node to reduce execution time.
-The path to `dsnap.exe` is `SVSxx.xx.xx.xx.iso\SVSLocalTools\<your language>\DSNAP\<your cpu_version>\dsnap.exe`
+The path to `dsnap.exe` is `SVSxx.xx.xx.xx.iso\SVSLocalTools\<your language>\DSNAP\<your cpu_arch>\dsnap.exe`.

 Requirements
 ------------